-To the best of our knowledge, while there has been work related to test generation and synthesis of program inputs to reach a given program point, there is no previous approach that effectively generates comprehensive tests automatically from a real program.
+To the best of our knowlege, while there has been work related to test generation and synthesis of program inputs to reach a given program point, there is no approach that effectively generates comprehensive tests automatically from a real program.
 There certainly exists no tool that can handle systems code.
-We compare EGT to past test generation work and then to bug finding methods.
+We first compare to static and then dynamic techniques below.

-Static test and input generation.
+Static techniques.
 There has been a long stream of research that attempts to use static techniques to generate inputs that will cause execution to reach a specific program point or path.

-One of the first papers to attack this problem, Boyer at al. [13], proposes the use of symbolic execution to follow a given path was in the context of a system, SELECT, intended to assist in debugging programs written in a subset of LISP.
+One of the first papers to attack this problem, Boyer at al. [6], proposes the use of symbolic execution to follow a given path was in the context of a system, SELECT, intended to assist in debugging programs written in a subset of LISP.
 The usage model was that the programmer would manually mark each decision point in the path that they wanted executed and the system would incrementally attempt to satisfy each predicate.

-More recently, researchers have tended to use static analysis to extract constraints which then they try to solve using various methods.
-One example is Gotlieb et al [14], who statically extracted constraints which they tried to solve using (naturally) a constraint solver.
-More recently, Ball [15] statically extracted predicates (i.e., constraints) using "predicate abstraction" [16] and then used a model checker to try to solve these predicates for concrete values.
+More recently, researchers have tended to use static analysis to extract constraints which they then use various methods to try to solve.

+One example is Gotlieb et al [17], who statically extracted constraints which they tried to solve using (naturally) a constraint solver.
+More recently, Ball [1] statically extracted predicates (i.e., constraints) using "predicate abstraction" [2] and then used a model checker to try to solve these predicates for concrete values.

 There are many other similar static efforts.
 In general, static techniques are vastly weaker than dynamic at gathering the type of information needed to generate real test cases.
 They can deal with limited amounts of fairly straightforward code that does not interact much (or at all) with the heap or complex expressions, but run into intractable problems fairly promptly.

-Dynamic techniques test and input generation.
+Dynamic techniques.
 Much of the test generation work relies on the use of a non-trivial manually-written specification of some kind.
 This specification is used to guide the generation of testing values ignoring the details of a given implementation.
-One of the most interesting examples of such an approach is Korat [17], which takes a specification of a data-structure (such as a linked list or binary tree) and exhaustively generates all non-isomorphic data structures up to a given size, with the intention of testing a program using them.
+One of the most interesting examples of such an approach is Korat [5], which takes a specification of a data-structure (such as a linked list or binary tree) and exhaustively generates all nonisomorphic data structures up to a given size, with the intention of testing a progrem using them.
 They use several optimizations to prune data structure possibilities, such as ignoring any data structure field not read by a program.
-EGT differs from this work by attempting to avoid any manual specification and targeting a much broader class of tested code.
+EGT differs from this work by attempting to avoid any manual specification and targetting a much broader class of tested code.